8 minute read

 [...]

-Putting all of this together in order to analyse and monitor our traffic was not easy, neither straightforward.
-We need to know which table is used for in each case and try to put together all pieces for debug and analyse our traffic.
+Putting all of this together in order to analyse and monitor our traffic was not easy, nor straightforward.
+We needed to know which table was used in each case and try to put together all the pieces to debug and analyse our traffic.

 Tracking Network Flows

-One very cool feature in my opinion in next OpenShift 4.8 is the ability to track and monitor OVS flows for networking analytics using OVN Kubernetes CNI plugin.
+One very cool feature in my opinion in the next OpenShift 4.8 is the ability to track and monitor OVS flows for networking analytics using the OVN Kubernetes CNI plugin.

-As the Tracking network flows documentation of OpenShift (still in preview) refers you can collect information about pod network flows from your cluster to assist with tasks like:
+As the Tracking network flows documentation of OpenShift (still in preview) states, you can collect information about pod network flows from your cluster to assist with tasks like:

 When you enable the collection of the network flows, only the metadata about the traffic is collected.
 And this data is collected using different possible network record formats:

-- NetFlow: feature that was introduced on Cisco routers that provides the ability to collect IP network traffic as it enters or exits an interface.
+• NetFlow: a feature that was introduced on Cisco routers that provides the ability to collect IP network traffic as it enters or exits an interface.

-- IPFIX: is an IETF protocol that defines how IP flow information is to be formatted and transferred from an exporter to a collector.
+• IPFIX: an IETF protocol that defines how IP flow information is to be formatted and transferred from an exporter to a collector.

 When you configure the Cluster Network Operator (CNO) with one or more collector IP addresses and port numbers, the Operator configures Open vSwitch (OVS) on each node to send the network flows records to each collector.